buddly27/champollion/doc/introduction.rst

 Introduction
 ************

-A brief introduction to sphinxcontrib-autojs.
+A brief introduction to champollion.